codr7/eli/README.md

 ## Implementations

 The following projects implement `eli` in different languges, some are more complete than others.
 Most work currently happens in [eli-java](https://github.com/codr7/eli-java).
-The goal is to gradually consolidate into semi-compatible production ready implementations.
+The goal is to gradually consolidate into code compatible production ready implementations.

 - [C#](https://github.com/codr7/sharpl)
 - [Java](https://github.com/codr7/eli-java)